From the President

 Welcome to Temple B’nai Abraham.
 We are proud to be a warm, welcoming synagogue and an exceptional educational institution.

-Temple B’nai Abraham is one of the oldest and largest independent synagogues in America.
+Temple B’nai Abraham is one of the largest independent synagogues in the United States.
 From its founding in Newark in the middle of the nineteenth century to the present in Livingston, Temple B’nai Abraham is a place for families and singles, for worship, for Jewish education, and for a devotion to social action in our community and the wider world.
 Interfaith families are valued members of the Temple B’nai Abraham family.
 We have wonderful clergy, exceptional educators and staff, and devoted lay leaders.

 Our independence from organized synagogue movements allows us to go our own way.
 We adapt and change, ensuring our practices meet the needs of our members who are truly a family and community.
 Our religious services for Shabbat, High Holy Days, and all the holidays and festivals in between are rich, meaningful, and filled with warmth.